partial rent payment

 Late Fee Disputes

-Technically, landlords can (and should!) charge full late rent fees even if the tenant pays part of the rent on time and the rest of it late.
+Technically, landlords can (and should!) charge full late rent fees even if the tenant pays part of the rent on time and the rest late.
 In fact, your lease agreement should explicitly state that the late fee becomes due if the rent is not paid in full by the end of the grace period.
+As a landlord, the most you can charge as a late fee is 5% of your tenant’s monthly rent.

-But some activist judges are so tenant-friendly that they see themselves as “defenders of the downtrodden,” and they side with the tenant regardless of the facts or the legal basis.
-Before you accuse me of hyperbole, I’ve seen it happen with my own properties.
-It once took me 11 months to evict a professional tenant who knew exactly how to play the game with judges.
+However, some activist judges are so tenant-friendly that they see themselves as “defenders of the downtrodden,” they side with the tenant regardless of the facts or the legal basis.
+Before you accuse me of hyperbole, I’ve seen it happen with my properties.
+It once took me 11 months to evict a professional tenant who knew precisely how to play the game with judges.

 Behavior Management & Incentivization